blockworks-foundation/mango-explorer/README.md

 ## Running the notebooks

 Most notebooks are currently 'runnable' - if you open them in your browser and press the 'fast-forward' button (⏩) on the toolbar

+## Verify a user's account is properly set up for Mango Markets liquidators

+Mango Markets should set up your account automatically for trading, but the requirements for running a liquidator can be a bit more extensive.
+For instance, for trading you need token accounts for both tokens in the trade but to run a liquidator you need token accounts for all tokens in the `Group`.

+The [AccountScout](AccountScout.ipynb) notebook can verify any user's root account to make sure it meets the requirements of the liquidator.

 ## Show your Mango margin accounts